What To Do If Your Cat Is Sneezing, Coughing Up, Or Vomiting Blood

 Coughing up blood is a crystal clear indicator for a health problem, which you mustn’t neglect.
 The sooner you visit the vet, the better chances you have of catching the condition on time and as such, saving your kitty’s life.

-Vomiting blood is just as serious as coughing up blood.
-There are no mild disorders causing this condition.
-It can be derived from a number of life-threatening factors, such as:
+Unfortunately, there are no mild disorders that cause this condition.
+It can occur because of any number of life-threatening factors, such as:

 - Heartworm infestation

 - Exposure to toxic plants, NSAIDs or poisonous chemicals

 - Viral, respiratory or neurological infections

 Hematemesis is the medical term for vomiting blood.
 PetMD has an extensive article on it, which delves further into the different types of this condition.

 But as I mentioned before, don’t try to self-diagnose your pet on your own.
 Regardless of the reason behind your kitty’s behavior, if it’s vomiting blood, it will need a vet’s help.